 We are aware

 We are aware that people with Down syndrome are the same as people without: deserving of equal rights, opportunities and privileges.
-We are aware of what features associated with Down syndrome look like, we are aware of discrimination and prejudice that is regularly leveled at people with Down syndrome.
+We are aware of what features associated with Down syndrome look like, we are aware of discrimination and prejudice that is regularly leveled at people with Down syndrome and other developmental disabilities.

 I want us to try to move beyond Down syndrome “awareness”.
 I want us to move into Down syndrome acceptance

 Let’s try to put our awareness into action and actively accept people with Down syndrome.
 Let’s try and move two steps past our comfort zone, whatever that might be.

 I have thought up some actionable items that you and yours can do in the course of this month in which we are making a focused effort to spotlight our community and individuals with Down syndrome.
 These are grouped together into levels: easy, medium and hard.

 The easy level is something anyone can do.
 The require minimal effort.

 The medium level is a little harder.
 The items in this group are items that require some effort, but have a bigger impact on the lives of people with Down syndrome and on our community.